How to Start a 501(c)(6) Organization [Complete Guide]

 2.2 Offer experiences and events that people can only get through membership.

 Membership with your nonprofit should feel like having VIP status.
 So, if your members do not feel special and like they could get more somewhere else, they will.
-Events and activities that are unique to your members are a great way to help your members feel special and keep them coming back for more.
+Events and experiential activities that are unique to your members are a great way to help your members feel special and keep them coming back for more.

 2.3 Make sure benefits fit your members.